 New students registering for more than four semester hours of credit or enrolling in a mathematics or English course must take a reading, mathematics, and English placement test.
-Exemptions are made for students who have: 1) appropriate ACT or SAT scores, or 2) prerequisite course work at other post-secondary institutions.
+Exemptions are made for students who have: 1) appropriate ACT or SAT scores, 2) prerequisite course work at other post-secondary institutions, 3) and/or qualifying high school GPA or high school equivalency exam results.